ankitsinghmyself/soft-down/README.md

 # Next.js Project with Chakra UI

-This is a Next.js project using Chakra UI for building a full-stack web application.
+This is a Next.js project using Chakra UI to build a full-stack web application.
 The project includes routing and navigation.

 ## Getting Started